Here are four ideas for day trips from Skopje, North Macedonia. Lakes, hiking, churches, and more await you at every turn.

-During our Balkan trip, we could not miss visiting North of Macedonia and its capital city, Skopje.
-We heard many interesting stories from other travelers, so we were definitely ready to see this amazing place.
+During our Balkan trip, we could not miss visiting North Macedonia and its capital city, Skopje.
+We heard many exciting stories from other travelers, so we were definitely ready to see this fantastic place.

 Many people were mentioning Skopje as the city of many weird sculptures.
-When we arrived in Skopje and went to explore the city, we were a bit overwhelmed!
-Yes, there are many many odd sculptures everywhere.
+We were a bit overwhelmed when we arrived in Skopje and explored the city!
+Yes, there are many, many odd sculptures everywhere.

-You will find all kinds of sculptures, some of them remind the past, some are just for decoration and others quite funny like the statue of the shopping girl.
+You will find all kinds of sculptures, some of them remind you of the past, some are just for decoration and others quite funny like the statue of the shopping girl.

-As this post is about day trips from Skopje, we wanted to share with you other places in the North of Macedonia, which is definitely worth to visit.
+As this post is about day trips from Skopje, we wanted to share other places in the North of Macedonia that are worth visiting.

-We realized that many people visit only Skopje and they miss the beautiful nature which you can find very close to the capital city.
+We realized that many people visit only Skopje and miss the beautiful nature you can find very close to the capital city.

-Matka Canyon is located just about 17km from the city center, and for this reason, it is a perfect place for a day trip from Skopje.
+Matka Canyon is located just about 17km from the city center, so it is a perfect place for a day trip from Skopje.

 How to get to Matka Canyon

 The easiest option is definitely by car.
-If you have your own vehicle like us or you rent one, it is around 20 min drive from Skopje city.
-The good thing is that there is no parking fee, and during the low season, there was a lot of space.
+If you have your own vehicle like us or rent one, it is around 20 20-minute drive from Skopje city.
+The good thing is that there is no parking fee, and there was a lot of space during the low season.
 For sure, during July and August, it might be more crowded.

 If you don’t have a car, many people choose a bus, which is also the cheapest option if you are on a budget.
 You can take bus number 60 from the central bus station, and you should be able to get to Matka Canyon for about 2-3 euros.

-The last option is by taxi, which is convenient if you are four people.
-The taxi in the North of Macedonia is very cheap, so if you take a taxi to get to Matka Canyon, it might cost even less than a bus.
-On the way back, many taxis are waiting so you can just catch one to get back to the city.
+The last option is by taxi, which is convenient for four people.
+The cab in the North of Macedonia is very cheap, so taking a taxi to get to Matka Canyon might cost even less than a bus.
+On the way back, many taxis are waiting, so you can catch one to get back to the city.

 Things To Do At Matka Canyon

-When you arrive at the destination, the first thing you will see it is the Monastery of Saint Andrew, along with the Canyon Matka Hotel and Restaurant.
+When you arrive at the destination, you will see the Monastery of Saint Andrew and the Canyon Matka Hotel and Restaurant.